GiMattia/PyPLUTO/Docs/source/index.rst

-.. pyPLUTO documentation master file, created by sphinx-quickstart on Thu Nov 24 11:33:02 2022.
+..
+PyPLUTO documentation master file, created by sphinx-quickstart on Thu Nov 24 11:33:02 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyPLUTO's documentation!
+Welcome to PyPLUTO's documentation!
 ===================================

-**pyPLUTO** is a Python library which loads and plots the data obtain from the PLUTO code simulations.
+**PyPLUTO** is a Python library which loads and plots the data obtain from the PLUTO code simulations.
 The aim of this package is to simplify some non-trivial python routines in order to quickly recover plots that can be inserted in scientific publications.
 Check out the :doc:`install` section for further information regarding the installation,